janlay/Alftp/README.markdown

   - Enable full site browsing.
   - Generate command for wget.
 - v0.3
-  - Search movie with Douban Workflow.
+  - Search movies with Douban Workflow.

 ## Any plan?
 - <strike>Cooperate with Douban Movie or IMDB</strike>